-The U.S. Fish and Wildlife Service (Service or we) is proposing migratory bird subsistence harvest regulations in Alaska for the 2015 season.
-These regulations allow for the continuation of customary and traditional subsistence uses of migratory birds in Alaska and prescribe regional information on when and where the harvesting of birds may occur.
-These regulations were developed under a co-management process involving the Service, the

-Alaska Department of Fish and Game, and Alaska Native representatives.
+The U.S. Fish and Wildlife Service (Service or we) is proposing migratory bird subsistence harvest regulations in Alaska for the 2016 season.
+These proposed regulations allow for the continuation of customary and traditional subsistence uses of migratory birds in Alaska and prescribe regional information on when and where the harvesting of birds may occur.
+These proposed regulations were developed under a co-management process involving the Service, the Alaska Department of Fish and Game, and Alaska Native representatives.

-We opened the process to establish regulations for the 2015 spring and summer subsistence harvest of migratory birds in Alaska in a proposed rule published in the Federal Register on April 30, 2014 (79 FR 24512), to amend 50 CFR part 20.
-While that proposed rule primarily addressed the regulatory process for hunting migratory birds for all purposes throughout the United States, we also discussed the background and history of Alaska subsistence regulations, explained the annual process for their establishment, and requested proposals for the 2015 season.
-The rulemaking processes for both types of migratory bird harvest are related, and the April 30, 2014, proposed rule explained the connection between the two.
+We opened the process to establish regulations for the 2016 spring and summer subsistence harvest of migratory birds in Alaska in a proposed rule published in the Federal Register on April 13, 2015 (80 FR 19852), to amend 50 CFR part 20.
+While that proposed rule primarily addressed the regulatory process for hunting migratory birds for all purposes throughout the United States, we also discussed the background and history of Alaska subsistence regulations, explained the annual process for their establishment, and requested proposals for the 2016 season.
+The rulemaking processes for both types of migratory bird harvest are related, and the April 13, 2015, proposed rule explained the connection between the two.

-The Alaska Migratory Bird Comanagement Council (Co-management Council) held meetings on April 10-11, 2014, to develop recommendations for changes that would take effect during the 2015 harvest season.
-No changes were recommended, and this was presented first to the Pacific Flyway Council and then to the Service Regulations Committee (SRC) for approval at the committee's meeting on July 30, 2014.
+The Alaska Migratory Bird Comanagement Council (Co-management Council) held meetings on April 8-9, 2015, to develop recommendations for changes that would take effect during the 2016 harvest season.
+Changes were recommended for the permanent regulations in subparts A and C of 50 CFR part 92, and the consent agenda package of carry-over regulations was amended to request a limited emperor goose harvest for 2016; these recommended changes were presented first to the Pacific Flyway Council and then to the Service Regulations Committee (SRC) for approval at the committee's meeting on July 31, 2015.